 * Sunset sessions over the buttongrass plains near Mt Donaldson

-Day 1: Depart Hobart Highlights: Traverse the Tasmanian Wilderness World Heritage Area, stopping at Lake St Clair, Franklin River and Nelson Falls en route to Corinna.
+Day 1: Depart Hobart Highlights: Traverse the Tasmanian Wilderness World Heritage Area, stopping at Lake St Clair and Nelson Falls en route to Corinna.

 Day 2: Tarkine Rainforest Highlights: All day on multiple tracks around Corinna, shooting the fabulous autumn fungi and admiring beautiful green forest and waterfalls.
 Sunset over Mt Donaldson.

 Day 3: Pieman River Cruise to Tasmania’s west coast Highlights: Half day cruise aboard the “Arcadia II” to the Pieman Heads on Tasmania’s west coast where we explore the windswept beaches.

 Day 4: Lovers Falls & Donaldson River cruise Highlights: Cruise on a smaller vessel that allows us to explore locations the Arcadia can’t access.
 Second chance sunset shoot overlooking Mt Donaldson.

 Day 5: Half day shoot at Philosopher Falls Highlights: Fungi and amazing myrtle rainforest along the track to Philosopher Falls.
 Return to Hobart around 19:00.

-Includes four nights accommodation in the very cosy cabins at Corinna (twin-share cabins with two separate bedrooms and shared living room/bathrooms), all transport (starting & finishing Hobart), cruise fees, all meals from lunch Day 1 to lunch Day 5.
+Includes four nights accommodation in the very cosy cabins at Corinna, all transport (starting & finishing Hobart), all entry/cruise fees, all meals for the duration of the trip.
 Camera notes and post processing notes are also provided.
 Post processing session included if poor weather precludes one of our outdoor sessions.
 Participants will need to make their own way to/from Hobart.